GLOBAL MARKETS-Asia stocks slide to 4-month low as Trump threatens more China tariffs

 Lower-risk assets gained on the latest round of trade threats.

-Spot gold was up 0.4 percent at $1,283.60 an ounce.
-The 10-year U.S. Treasury note yield declined about 4 basis points to 2.881 percent, its lowest since June 1.
-(Editing by Shri Navaratnam and Kim Coghill)
+Spot gold was up 0.4 percent at $1,283.11 an ounce.
+The 10-year U.S. Treasury note yield declined to 2.881 percent, its lowest since June 1.
+(Reporting by Shinichi Saoshiro Editing by Shri Navaratnam and Kim Coghill)